tatewilhelm/tatewilhelm/content/posts/i-made-a-robot-dog.md

 A big lesson I learned was: PLAN EVERYTHING.
 Maybe not exactly everything to a tee, but you cant just go willy nilly into something expecting it to work.
 Zeus never worked!
 I'm still glad I did it, but it was failure!

 But maybe thats ok, as I alluded to above, I plan to make another dog.
-So this was great to just try it out, dip my feet in, and come bacl stronger.
+So this was great to just try it out, dip my feet in, and come back stronger.